taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

 **Prompts**
- * [LearnPrompt](https://github.com/learnprompt/learnprompt) - 永久免费开源的 AIGC 课程, 目前已支持 ChatGPT, Midjourney, Runway, Stable Diffusion, AI数字人，AI声音&音乐，大模型微调

-**Reimplementations**
- * [ChatPiXiu](https://github.com/openllmai/chatpixiu) - ChatPiXiu: Docs of OpenLLMAI.
-Survey, reproduction and domain/task adaptation of open source chatgpt alternatives/implementations.
-PiXiu-貔貅 means fortune.

-**NLP**
- * [gpt4-playground](https://github.com/nashex/gpt4-playground) - Clone of OpenAI's ChatGPT and Playground environments to enable experimenting with API keys.
+ * [IntelliNode](https://github.com/intelligentnode/intellinode) - Access the latest AI models like ChatGPT, LLaMA, Diffusion, Hugging face, and beyond through a unified prompt layer and performance evaluation

+**Browser-extensions**
+ * [ChatIDE](https://github.com/yagil/chatide) - AI Coding Assistant in your IDE - ChatGPT (OpenAI) and Claude (Anthropic) in a VSCode extension.
- * [github-pr-summary](https://github.com/flows-network/github-pr-summary) - Use ChatGPT to summarize & review GitHub Pull Requests
+ * [vim-chatgpt](https://github.com/codercooke/vim-chatgpt) - Vim Plugin For ChatGPT
+ * [obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is a useful Obsidian plugin that integrates ChatGPT/GPT-3 into your note-taking workflow.
+This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-_Updated on September 22, 2023_ (A total of 1066 repositories listed.)
+_Updated on September 24, 2023_ (A total of 1070 repositories listed.)

 ## Table of contents